DeWitt Peck: Early years

-DeWitt Peck was born May 29, 1894, in Bakersfield, California, the son of Army Captain Frank W. Peck and his wife, Margaret Hubard.
+DeWitt Peck was born May 29, 1894, in Bakersfield, California, the son of Frank Harrison Peck and his second wife, Margaret Hubbard.
+His father was an 1880 graduate of the United States Military Academy at West Point who declined a commission in the regular army but later served as captain of Company F, 9th Regiment Infantry New York Volunteers during the Spanish–American War.
+His parents were natives and residents of Jefferson County, New York, but his father had a temporary job as a civil engineer in California from September 1893 to March 1896.
 He moved with his family to Clayton, New York, in childhood and attended schools there.

 Peck was appointed to the United States Naval Academy at Annapolis, Maryland, by President William Howard Taft and graduated with a bachelor's degree in June 1915 as a second lieutenant in the Marine Corps.
 During his time at the academy, Peck was active on the fencing team and also served as the business manager of the Log magazine.

-Some of his classmates also became general officers later: Arthur C. Davis, Francis S. Low, Lynde D. McCormick, Arthur D. Struble, Ralph W. Christie, John L. McCrea, Ralph J. Mitchell, Harvey Overesch, Pedro del Valle, Howard L. Vickery, Richard W. Bates, Henry P. Burnett, Archie F. Howard, Oliver H. Ritchie, James M. Shoemaker, Scott Umsted and Raymond R. Wright.

 He attended additional training at Marine Officers School at Portsmouth, Virginia, and subsequently sailed for Haiti with the 1st Brigade of Marines in January 1916.
 During his time in Haiti, Peck was stationed in Jacmel and served with local Gendarmerie units.

 He remained in the Caribbean until the end of March 1917, when he was transferred to the Marine detachment aboard the cruiser USS Olympia.
 Peck participated in the patrol duties along the East Coast with this ship.
 During his service on Olympia, he was promoted to the rank of first lieutenant on August 4, 1917, almost four months after the American entry into World War I.

 On September 5, 1917, he was transferred as instructor to the battleship USS Louisiana, which was used as training ship for midshipmen and naval militia units.
 Captain Peck (promoted to the rank of captain on October 3, 1917) repeatedly requested combat assignment, which was finally granted at the end of March 1918, when he was transferred to the Marine Barracks Quantico, Virginia, and subsequently sent to France.

 Peck arrived to Brest on June 8, 1918, and finally joined the 5th Marine Regiment on August 22, 1918.
 Captain Peck was appointed commanding officer of the 55th Company, 2nd Battalion and led his unit through the Battle of Saint-Mihiel.
 He was wounded by the effects of combat gas during the Battle of Blanc Mont Ridge on October 4, 1918, and relieved by another late general officer, Lemuel C. Shepherd.